Euroconsumers/ec-weakpasswordindicator/README.md

 Run `npm run build` if you want to build with minified version and no browserSync server starting.

 Run `npm run build:teamcity` is used by the Euroconsumers ci build server.

+Run `npm run test` is used to run bare tests, if you want to se pretty output run `npm run test-local`.